-- Appreciate the wider engineering issues that form the background to developing complex and evolving software-intensive systems. - To understand principles, concepts, methods, and techniques of the software engineering approach to producing quality software. - To organize and manage a medium-sized software development project, including project plans and documentation, and schedule.

-- To make effective technical oral and written presentations. - Plan and deliver an effective software engineering process, based on knowledge of widely used development lifecycle models. - Employ group working skills including general organization, planning and time management and inter-group negotiation. - Capture, document and analyze requirements. - Translate a requirements specification into an implementable design, following a structured and organized process. - Make effective use of UML, along with design strategies such as defining a software architecture, separation of concerns and design patterns. - Formulate a testing strategy for a software system, employing techniques such as unit testing, test driven development and functional testing. - To think critically about ethical and social issues in software engineering.
+- Appreciate the wider engineering issues that form the background to developing complex and evolving software-intensive systems. - To understand principles, concepts, methods, and techniques of the software engineering approach to producing quality software. - To organize and manage a medium-sized software development project, including project plans and documentation, and schedule. - To make justifiable choices for data structures in projects. - To make effective technical oral and written presentations. - Plan and deliver an effective software engineering process, based on knowledge of widely used development lifecycle models. - Employ group working skills including general organization, planning and time management, and intergroup negotiation. - Capture, document and analyze requirements. - Translate a requirements specification into an implementable design, following a structured and organized process. - Make effective use of UML, along with design strategies such as defining a software architecture, separation of concerns and design patterns. - Formulate a testing strategy for a software system, employing techniques such as unit testing, test driven development and functional testing. - To think critically about ethical and social issues in software engineering.